 - Place the lime juice in a large glass bowl.
 Add the shrimp and be sure they are all covered in the lime juice.

-- Cover the bowl with plastic wrap and marinate in the fridge for 30 minutes.
+- Cover the bowl with plastic wrap and marinate in the fridge for 30 minutes if raw, or 15 minutes if blanched.
 After the 30 minutes, drain the shrimp, keeping only 2-3 tablespoons of the juice in the container.

 Assemble